aasthaaj05/Assembler/README.md

 1. Lexical Analysis: Breaking the code into tokens.
 2. Syntax and Semantic Analysis: Validating instructions, operands, and addressing modes.
 3. Code Generation: Producing the final machine code output.

+## About code
+Data structures used: 2D array, Hash table